UBI FAQ and HOWTO

 Please, read this section for information about how LEB size is calculated (it is denoted by O there).

-How to flash UBI images and preserve erase counters?
+How do I flash UBI images and preserve erase counters?

 Use the ubiformat utility.
 Example: